jharwell/rcppsw/README.md

     cmake ..
     make

-To build the extensive documentation, do:
+To build the documentation, do the following from the build directory:

     make documentation